lambdaclass/mirra_backend/README.md

 ```
 For more information, you can read its [documentation](apps/game_client/README.md)

+### Gateway
+Receives messages via websocket and routes them to the corresponding game's application.

+### ChampionsOfMirra
+Application for Champions Of Mirra game.
+Has modules for:
+  - Battle - Simulates battles.
+For now, only allows fights between a user and a level from the campaign.
+  - Campaigns - Creates a campaign with customizable difficulty, in the shape of 5 units per level.
+  - Items - Handles logic for Items.
+Consumes from the Items app for general items logic.
+  - Units - Handles logic for Units.
+Consumes from the Units app for general items logic.
+  - Users - Handles logic for Users.
+Consumes from the Users app for general items logic.

+### GameBackend
+Persistance layer and shared logic:
+- Users logic that's general among all games.
+This module is quite incomplete for now, since users are only made of a unique username.
+- Units logic that's general among all games.
+Defines the schemas for the characters of every game.
+These act like templates for Units, which are instances of them tied to a user or a campaign level.
+- Items logic that's general among all games.
+Defines the schemas for the item templates of every game.
+These act like templates for Items, which are instances of them that belong to a user and can be equipped to a unit.

+What's important to note is that each game's application decides how to use the functionalities these applications have.
+For example, take a look at how Champions of Mirra implements `Champions.Units.select_unit/3` and `unselect_unit/2`.
+For the first one, we have some rules on how and when a unit can be selected, so we check they are met before calling the `GameBackend` app.
+For the second one, we don't care for the context it is called in, so we just call `GameBackend.Units.unselect_unit/2` instantly.
+Another game might have different requirements for unit selection/unselection, and it would be handled in its own `NewGame.Units` module.

 ### Future iterations
 In future iterations, we will add the following apps: